Last Updated on April 8, 2023 by Angela Vaz

 I’m really sorry you’re feeling this pain.

-I don’t know who you are, but I do know that you feel the same loss I feel and all I can do is reach out to you and give you a hug from here.
+I don’t know who you are, but I do know that you feel the same loss I feel and all I can do is reach out to you and give you a virtual hug from here.

 I hope things get easier for you and I hope you’re able to manage the pain as time moves on.

 My heart is with you during this tough time.